Home > Health & Fitness

 Several different types of blood tests are used to determine the patient's condition.
 They include blood tests for:

 MRIs are better than CT scans at differentiating between a hemorrhagic stroke and an ischemic stroke during the first few hours after symptoms begin.
 MRIs are also the preferred imaging technique for evaluating patients with probable TIA.
 However, an MRI can take longer to perform than a CT and is sometimes not as widely available.
 For these reasons, a CT scan may be used as the initial imaging test instead of MRI.

-Magnetic Resonance Angiography (MRA) and Computerized Tomography Angiography.
-Magnetic resonance angiography and computerized tomography angiography of the head and neck are noninvasive ways of evaluating the carotid arteries and the arteries in the brain.
+Magnetic resonance angiography (MRA) and computerized tomography angiography of the head and neck are noninvasive ways of evaluating the carotid arteries and the arteries in the brain.
 In many situations, these tests can be used instead of cerebral angiography.

-Carotid Ultrasound.
-Carotid ultrasound procedures such as carotid duplex are valuable tools for measuring the width of the artery and how the blood flows through it.
-Carotid ultrasound can help determine the severity of plaque build-up and narrowing and blocking of the carotid arteries (carotid stenosis).
+Carotid ultrasound procedures are valuable tools for measuring the width of the artery and how the blood flows through it.
+Carotid ultrasounds can help determine the severity of plaque build-up and narrowing and blocking of the carotid arteries (carotid stenosis).

-Electrocardiogram (ECG).
 A heart evaluation using an electrocardiogram (ECG) is important in any patient with a stroke or suspected stroke.
 An ECG records the electrical current in the heart muscle.
 It may detect arrhythmias such as atrial fibrillation (a major cause of stroke) or give clues as to other heart problems.